 Squeezed into a narrow valley between mountains, Kabul is one of the highest capital cities in the world.
 The city suffered under various regimes between 1973 and 2001, and the population plummeted.
 Much of the city was destroyed during the Afghan civil war (1992-1996), and it was virtually a ghost town under the Taliban (1996-2001).

-Since the Taliban were removed from power in 2001, the city has been expanding rapidly.
+After the Taliban was removed in 2001, the city expanded rapidly.
 The population more than doubled between 2001 and 2014, making Kabul one of the fastest-growing cities in the world.
 A massive new modern housing development, New Kabul City, was begun on the north side in 2015.

 Kabul has a cold, semi-arid climate with most of its precipitation falling as snow.
 The city is ethnically very diverse, with residents representing all local tribes.
 Roughly 75% are Sunni and 25% Shia Muslims.
 The economy is built on commerce, industry, administration, and tourism.
 Kabul is known for its gardens, bazaars, and palaces.